Get Your Free Consultation

-Is there any businesses or vehicles Ruhl Insurance does not ensure?
+Are there any businesses or vehicles Ruhl Insurance does not ensure?

 What specific coverages do I need for my business autos?

-Specific coverages are written on a Business Auto Insurance Policy by adding ‘symbols’ to the policy.
+Specific coverages are written on a Business Auto Insurance Policy by adding "symbols" to the policy.
 For example, hired and non-owned vehicle liability coverage can be placed on a policy by adding symbols 8 and 9.
 If you are renting or borrowing a vehicle, or your employee used their own vehicle on behalf of your business, symbols 8 and 9 should be added to your policy to avoid coverage gaps and uncovered claims.
 Other symbols apply to different situations and your individual needs can be determined through a detailed conversation with a Ruhl Insurance Agent.

 How many vehicles and drivers will Ruhl Insurance insure?

-There is no limit to the number of vehicles and or drivers when requesting a commercial auto policy.
-Although the insurance company may have additional questions if the number of vehicles significantly outnumbers the listed drivers on the policy; this in no way jeopardizes the coverage provided under the business auto policy.
+There is no limit to the number of vehicles and/or drivers when requesting a commercial auto policy.
+Although the insurance company may have additional questions if the number of vehicles significantly outnumbers the listed drivers on the policy, this in no way jeopardizes the coverage provided under the business auto policy.

-If an employee use a company owned vehicle for personal use, am I covered?
+If an employee use a company-owned vehicle for personal use, am I covered?
 Is my employee covered?

-From time to time employees may use an employer’s vehicle for personal use.
-Many times this situation will occur when the employer owns trucks, trailers or other vehicles used for transporting items.
+From time to time, employees may use an employer’s vehicle for personal use.
+Many times, this situation will occur when the employer owns trucks, trailers, or other vehicles used for transporting items.
 The commercial auto policy does provide coverage for the owner of the vehicle in these circumstances.
 However, the standard business auto policy does not provide protection for the employee personally.
 Any protection for the employee personally would fall to the employee’s personal auto policy.